 - October 1 – April 30: Wednesday through Saturday, 10 a.m. to 4 p.m.

-Admission to the Michigan Iron Industry Museum is free; donations are appreciated.
+Admission to the Michigan Iron Industry Museum is free; however, a Recreation Passport is required for vehicle entry to the grounds.
 Some special programs have fees for participation or parking.

 The Michigan Iron Industry Museum is located eight miles west of Marquette.
 Take Jackson Trace Parkway (not yet shown on map applications) off of U.S. 41, one mile west of Junction M-35; the approximately half-mile-long road leads to the museum.